 All you need to do is, stick your fingers in the soil and check how wet and clumpy it is.
 If the soil feels dry you need to water it.
 The ideal consistency you are looking for is soil that is on the dry side but clumps together when pressed.

-Time your watering sessions based on this consistency wetter means you can wait and dryer means it needs watering.
+if a question on how to keep indoor hanging plants from dripping is raised we can say, time your watering sessions based on this consistency wetter means you can wait and dryer means it needs watering.

 Plants at home require to be watered less frequently as compared to those placed outdoors.
 There are a number of factors at play when plants are outdoors.
 Sun wind and other environmental factors dry the soil faster.